j3din00b/glab/README.md

 1. Get a GitLab personal access token with at least the `api` and `write_repository` scopes.
 Use the method appropriate for your instance:
    - For GitLab.com, create one at the [personal access tokens](https://gitlab.com/-/user_settings/personal_access_tokens?scopes=api%2Cwrite_repository) page.
-   - For self-managed instances, visit `https://gitlab.example.com/-/user_settings/personal_access_tokens?scopes=api,write_repository`,
-     modifying `gitlab.example.com` to match the domain name of your instance.
+   - For GitLab Self-Managed and GitLab Dedicated, visit `https://gitlab.example.com/-/user_settings/personal_access_tokens?scopes=api,write_repository`, modifying `gitlab.example.com` to match the domain name of your instance.
 1. Start interactive setup: `glab auth login`
 1. Authenticate with the method appropriate for your GitLab instance:
    - For GitLab SaaS, authenticate against `gitlab.com` by reading the token from a file: `glab auth login --stdin < myaccesstoken.txt`
-   - For self-managed instances, authenticate by reading from a file:
+   - For GitLab Self-Managed and GitLab Dedicated, authenticate by reading from a file:
      `glab auth login --hostname gitlab.example.com --stdin < myaccesstoken.txt`.
-This will allow you to perform authenticated `glab` commands against a self-managed instance when you are in a Git repository with a remote matching your self-managed instance's host.
-Alternatively set `GITLAB_HOST` to direct your command to your self-managed instance.
+This will allow you to perform authenticated `glab` commands against your instance when you are in a Git repository with a remote matching your instance's host.
+Alternatively, set `GITLAB_HOST` to direct your command to your instance.
    - Authenticate with token and hostname: `glab auth login --hostname gitlab.example.org --token xxxxx` Not recommended for shared environments.
-   - Credentials are stored in the global configuration file.
+   - Credentials are stored in the global [configuration file](#configuration).

 ### CI Job Token